JacobCWard/lassos/README.md

 ---
 This project was started as a term project for CSIS 4350 (Web Programming) at Southern Utah University.

-Requirements for Term Project from Syllabus
+Requirements for Term Project from Syllabus:
 - [ ] HTML Canvas Element
 - [ ] HTML Video Element
 - [x] CSS